-Organisations should also note that the Charter of Commitments Renewal document is now incorporated into the Annual Regulatory Return, reducing the requirement for the Charter to be submitted separately.
+Organisations should also note the Charter of Commitments Renewal document is incorporated into the Annual Regulatory Return, reducing the requirement for the Charter to be submitted separately.
 By submitting the document electronically, the AHB is confirming its commitment to the Code until 31st December 2019.
-Boards should ensure that they have approved the information within the submission.
+Boards should ensure that they have approved the information within this submission.